URL Parser

 Redirect troubleshooting

-inspect redirect URLs and verify target host, port, and path.
+inspect redirect URL text and confirm the target host, port, path, and parameters without following the redirect.

 Usage Advice